 Step 2: Break the order placement process into several simple steps

-Follow the user path yourself to understand how easy the process of order placement is.
-For example, while working on the Dobovo.com project, we discovered that the booking procedure was so complicated and time-consuming that by the moment the users were reaching the final step they were forgetting the key points.
+Follow the user path yourself to understand how easy the checkout UX is.
+For example, while working on the Dobovo.com project, we discovered that the booking procedure was so complicated and time-consuming that by the moment the users reached the final step they were forgetting the key points.

 By splitting the process into three consecutive steps and adding reminders of all the key parameters, we managed to decrease the bounce rate by 11.73% with mobile users and increase the micro conversion rate by 35%.